byronpendason/byronpendason.github.io/_games/the_thyrs_army.md

 ### Theign

-"You must alert our allies of this siege against us!" the theign declares, "Once you get out of town, Tiwestun is to the north.
-To the south is our other ally Hreðfeld.
+"You must alert our allies of this siege against us!" the theign declares, "Once you get out of town, Tiwestun is to the east.
+To the west is our other ally Hreðfeld.

 "You must hurry, I don't know how much longer we can hold out!"